JacquesGouws/php_csv_reader/README.md

 ```

-Or instantiate a reader object using specified options by passing an array of key value pairs:
+Or instantiate a reader object that uses specified options by passing an array of key value pairs:

 ```php